telerik/reporting-docs/designing-reports/connecting-to-data/data-items/filtering-data/overview.md

 tags: overview
 published: True
 position: 0
-previous_url: /data-items-filtering-data
+previous_url: /data-items-filtering-data, /designing-reports/connecting-to-data/data-items/filtering-data/
 ---

 # Filtering Data Overview

 In Telerik Reporting the expressions are the main tool for describing the run-time behavior of the report.
 They are used to determine the number of records in the [Data Source]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}) or the number of Group members.
 In Conditional Formatting rules filters are used to express the conditions on which the styling rules are applied.
-Filters are predicate expressions which should evaluate to True or False.
+Filters are predicate expressions that should be evaluated as True or False.

 You can determine where you want to set a filter by the effect you want to achieve in your report.
 At run time, the report processor applies the defined filters in the following order: on the [Data Source]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/overview%}), and then on the DataItem, and then on Groups from the top down in each Group hierarchy.
 On a Crosstab, Table, and List, filters for row groups, column groups, and adjacent groups are applied independently.
 On a Graph, filters for CategoryGroups and SeriesGroups are applied independently.
 When the report processor calculates a filter, all filter equations are applied in the order they are defined in the Filters collection which is the equivalent of combining them with Boolean AND operations.

 ## Filter DataSource records

 The idea behind filtering the retrieved data source records is the same as in the WHERE clause in a SQL statement.
-However there are two ways to achieve this effect:
+However, there are two ways to achieve this effect:

-### "Server side" filtering
+### "Server-side" filtering

 __The most efficient way to save bandwidth__ is to filter data records before they are retrieved by the DataSource component.
-This is called filtering on the “server side”.
-To accomplish this you can use parameterized DataSource component for each DataSource component that support this.
+This is called filtering on the “server-side”.
+To accomplish this you can use a parameterized DataSource component for each DataSource component that supports this.
 The next step is to map each DataSource parameter to Report Parameters using expressions.
-In this approach no Filters are needed.
+In this approach, no Filters are needed.
 If however the data source does not support parameters, or you must run stored procedures and cannot modify the query use report filters.

-### "Client side" filtering
+### "Client-side" filtering

-A filter can be added to the Filters collection on a Report, a DataItem level or in the Report Parameter’s AvailableValues.
+A filter can be added to the Filters collection on a Report, a DataItem level, or in the Report Parameter’s AvailableValues.
 Filters are applied to the data set after it is retrieved by the DataSource.
-This method of filtering is called "client side" filtering and should be avoided for big data.
-Usually the Filter expressions compare fields of the data against report parameters or master data fields.
+This method of filtering is called "client-side" filtering and should be avoided for big data.
+Usually, the Filter expressions compare fields of the data against report parameters or master data fields.
 These filters are calculated over the entire set of data and should not use the aggregate functions for the Expressions.

 ## Filter Group members